Our goal is not to put anyone off doing the trek, but rather help you identify if this is an investment suited to you physically as well as mentally.

 Trek distance and elevation

 The start of your Everest Base Camp trek

 The oxygen level at Everest Base Camp is roughly half what it is at sea level, so every mile trekked here is a BIG effort!

 What does the trail look like?

 Training for Everest Base Camp

 I can't think of anything that excites a greater sense of childlike wonder than to be in a country where you are ignorant of almost everything.
 Suddenly you are five years old again.

 Mental and health challenges

-Delays at Tribhuvan International Airport in Kathmandu or Tenzing-Hillary Airport in Lukla, usually because of uncooperative weather Not being able to trek for a day, or even days, as a result of poor weather conditions Suffering from headaches as a result of the extreme altitude Developing acute mountain sickness (AMS) and having to descend without completing the trek Injuring yourself and having to abort the trek
+Delays at Tribhuvan International Airport in Kathmandu or Tenzing-Hillary Airport in Lukla, usually because of uncooperative weather Not being able to trek for a day, or even days, as a result of poor weather conditions Suffering from headaches as a result of the extreme altitude Developing severe mountain sickness and having to descend without completing the trek Injuring yourself and having to abort the trek

 Be prepared for the challenge mentally